camunda/connectors/connectors/slack/README.md

 mvn function:run -Pcloud-function
 ```

-The function will be available at http://localhost:9082.

-Have a look at the [Camunda Cloud Connector Run-Time](https://github.com/camunda/connector-runtime-cloud) to see how your Connector function is wrapped as a Google Cloud Function.
+See also the [:lock:Camunda Cloud Connector Run-Time](https://github.com/camunda/connector-runtime-cloud) on how your function

-### Test as local Job Worker

-Use the [Camunda Job Worker Connector Run-Time](https://github.com/camunda/connector-framework/tree/main/runtime-job-worker) to run your function as a local Job Worker.
+is run as a Google Cloud Function.

 ## Element Template